Module ngx_http_proxy_module

 Embedded Variables

-The ngx_http_proxy_module module allows to pass requests to another server.
+The ngx_http_proxy_module module allows passing requests to another server.

 Example Configuration